CrowdHailer/ace-raxx-clustering-example/README.md

 ## Status

-The system looks up two nodes from the `sys.config` file. i.e. it doesn't do discovery
+The system looks up two nodes from the `sys.config` file.

+i.e. it doesn't do discovery (this is the next step)

-Instructions for running are with mix. i.e. Releases are also outstanding.
+Instructions for running are with mix.

-Current project is fixing Server Sent events in raxx so that the browser can be updated when nodes are added removed.
+i.e. Releases are also outstanding.

 ## Usage